 But recording and seeing what visitors have actually been clicking on over time, can be an eye-opening experience.

-For example, with my own website, I discovered that visitors to my home page were clicking on the large letters (“ODDO”) in the banner graphic.
+For example, on a version of my own website, I discovered that visitors to my home page were clicking on the large letters (“ODDO”) in the banner graphic.
 That surprised me, because it’s not clear to visitors what happens by clicking there… which at the time, was nothing!

-Once I realized this, I revised the banner.
-Now, clicking on those letters takes visitors to my “About” page, which translates to more page views.
+Once I realized this, I revised the banner— so that clicking on those letters would take visitors to my “About” page, which translated to more page views.

 Do People Really Scroll?

 Well, yes, according to the Scroll Map, relative to the design of my website, they do.
 But you can see that activity significantly decreases as we move down the Scroll Map/page.
 This suggests that there is room for improvement.
 Maybe a button or arrow just under the large banner graphic that prompts visitors to scroll down.

 I also noticed that visitors were more likely to click on the “Services” menu, rather than scroll down (just a bit) to see shortcuts to the individual services on my Home Page.
 Glad I have more than one path to take them there.

 Another variation of the Heat Map, Confetti, can display which referral sources generate the most clicks, and perhaps more importantly, what visitors from each referral source tend to click on most.
 In my case, Google and direct visits (word-of-mouth) drove the most traffic, and the quality of these clicks seem to be better (i.e., prospects seem better qualified and are interested in learning more about my services).